 Message from the Program Chair

-Although our program is only 10 years old, our graduates are well-recognized for the “AGGIE” brand and are readily recruited by companies such as Shell, Maersk Oil, Schlumberger, Qatar Petroleum, GE, Smith Tool, etc. Several recent graduates are currently pursuing graduate degrees at reputable universities such as Stanford.
-In the last three years, our mechanical engineering faculty members have published about 50 papers in various journals, and they are presently involved in about 25 million dollars of research for the Qatar Foundation and various industries in Doha.
+Our graduates are well-recognized for the “Aggie” brand and are readily recruited by companies such as Shell, Maersk Oil, Schlumberger, Qatar Petroleum, GE, Smith Tool, etc. Our graduates are pursuing graduate degrees at reputable universities such as Stanford.
+Our mechanical engineering faculty members are publishing in various top journals, and they are presently involved in research for Qatar Foundation and various industries in Doha.
 Qatar’s rapid growth implies that opportunities for engineers will also increase; for example, to tackle water, energy, environmental, and infrastructure development issues, and our program will be a vital component of this growth.